Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Likelihood ratio

-In some simple cases, we have a stain that is believed to have originated solely from one individual and assumed to be free from allelic dropout or contamination.
-We then need two hypotheses at the source level for the interpretation.
-Let us consider only one locus where the suspect has the same alleles as the stain exhibits, $H_{\text{p}}$ can be phrased as ``the suspect is the sole contributor to the stain'' and clearly, $\mathbb{P}(E|H_{\text{p}})=1$, i.e., given that the suspect is the sole contributor, the stain from the crime scene will for sure match the suspect's genotype.
-On the other hand, $H_{\text{d}}$ would be ``someone other than the suspect contributed to the stain''.
+Suppose we have a DNA sample that originated solely from one individual, free from \textit{allelic dropout} or \textit{contamination}.
+The two competing hypotheses at the source level could be defined as \begin{itemize} \item[$H_{\rm p}$:] The suspect is the sole contributor to the sample. \item[$H_{\rm d}$:] Someone else is the sole contributor to the sample. \end{itemize} We can note that $\mathbb{P}(E\mid H_{\rm p})=1$, because if the suspect is the sole contributor, then the sample from the crime scene will surely \textit{match} the suspect's genotype.
+To compute $\mathbb{P}(E\mid H_{\rm d})$, i.e.~the probability of match given the defendant hypothesis $H_{\rm d}$, we need to identify the \textit{relevant population}, as the estimation of the probabilities is based on the allele frequencies observed in the subpopulation that could potentially be a match besides the suspect \citep{buckleton2005forensic,national1996evaluation,balding2015weight}.
+Most forensic labs identify the relevant population by relying on their own databases or data published by agencies, such as the CODIS provided by the FBI \citep{budowle1999population,budowle2001codis,moretti2016population,FBICODIS}, and then compute probabilities by making some assumptions.

-To compute the probability of the ``match'' given the defendant proposition, we need to consider two issues: relatedness and population.
-In the Chapter 4 of the book \textit{Forensic DNA Evidence Interpretation} \cite{buckleton2005forensic}, the authors introduced two ways of computing probabilities regarding relatives by using the concept of identity by descent (IBD) (when two alleles are identical because they are replicas of the common ancestral allele) introduced by Cotterman \cite{cotterman1940calculus} and advanced by Malecot \cite{malecot1948mathematiques}, Li and Sacks \cite{li1954derivation} and Jacquard \cite{jacquard1972genetic} .

-The next question is ``Which population is the relevant population?'' as the estimation of the probabilities is based on the frequencies of alleles observed in the relevant population \cite{buckleton2005forensic,national1996committee,balding2015weight}.
-In practice, most forensic labs rely on their own databases or the published data by agencies, such as the CODIS provided by the FBI \cite{budowle1999population,budowle2001codis,moretti2016population}.